7UKECREAT0R/MCCompiledSource/Writerside/topics/Manual-Installation.md

 ### Protocol Launch
 When the web editor wants to launch the language server, it uses a URL protocol to do so.
-To register it with your system, open an administrator-level command line and run the command `mc-compiled --protocol`.
+To register it with your system, open an administrator-level command line and run the command `mc-compiled --protocol true`.
 You may need to restart your browser or computer if the server fails to launch.

 ## Uninstall
-Uninstalling is as simple as running `mc-compiled --protocol_remove` (if protocol support was installed in the first place), removing the entry from your <tooltip term="PATH">PATH variable</tooltip>, and deleting the folder that holds all the files related to the binary.
+Uninstalling is as simple as running `mc-compiled --protocol false` (if protocol support was installed in the first place), removing the entry from your <tooltip term="PATH">PATH variable</tooltip>, and deleting the folder that holds all the files related to the binary.
 Additionally, remove `%localappdata%/.mccompiled` to remove any cached files.
 {ignore-vars="true"}